markireland/drag13.github.io/src/posts/perfrunner-intro/content.md

 ## Troubleshooting.

-Perfrunner based on [puppeteer](https://github.com/puppeteer/puppeteer), so it has all weaknesses and advantages of it.
+Perfrunner is based on [puppeteer](https://github.com/puppeteer/puppeteer), so it has all weaknesses and advantages of it.
 If you struggle with launching Perfrurunner, please visit [troubleshooting](https://developers.google.com/web/tools/puppeteer/troubleshooting) page.
 From my side, Perfrunner supports `--chrome-args` and `--ignore-default-args` flags.
-It also supports `--executablePath`, so you can launch Perfrunner on your own Chrome instance if nothing other helps.
+It also supports `--executablePath`, so you can launch Perfrunner on your own Chrome instance if nothing else helps.

 ## Final words

 Summarizing, Perfrunner is a great tool to quickly check your performance improvements.
 It supports various network conditions, CPU throttling, and much more.
-If you have any question or issue, feel free to visit [github](https://github.com/Drag13/perfrunner/issues) or contact me on [twitter](https://twitter.com/drag137).
+If you have any questions, suggestions, or found an issue, feel free to visit [github](https://github.com/Drag13/perfrunner/issues) or contact me on [twitter](https://twitter.com/drag137).

 Wish you the fastest app!